Deep Learning Based Dynamic Environment Reconstruction for Vehicular ISAC Scenarios

 The point cloud data acquired from LiDAR is first down-sampled to reduce environmental redundancy and alleviate training complexity.
-Principal Component Analysis (PCA) is then applied to normalize the 3D orientation of the point cloud data.
+Subsequently, Principal Component Analysis (PCA) is applied to align the coordinate axes of the point cloud data.
+Since the raw LiDAR data is in a Cartesian ego-centric frame, PCA is utilized to align the principal axes—orienting the y-axis parallel to the vehicle's heading, the x-axis to the sensing direction, and the z-axis vertically.
+This correction addresses axis offsets caused by vehicle motion and ensures spatial consistency.
 Detailed descriptions of PCA can be found in \cite{hotelling1933analysis} and \cite{shlens2014tutorial}.
 Given that the LiDAR provides a 360-degree field of view while the ISAC channel has a limited sensing range, certain parts of the point cloud may contain information beyond the ISAC perception scope.
 Therefore, spatial cropping is essential to ensure spatial consistency between the point cloud and the channel data.
 Each frame of point cloud is denoted as:

 where $M$ represents the number of valid points in the point cloud and $\mathbf{p}_j$ denotes the 3D coordinates of the $j$-th sampled point.

 Subsequently, the processed point cloud $\mathcal{P}$ and the set of channel parameters $\Theta$ are paired sample by sample based on timestamp and spatial location to ensure environmental consistency across the training data.
 Scene labels are manually annotated using panoramic RGB video frames in conjunction with the point cloud data, and are categorized into classes such as "scenes containing buildings or trees only", "scenes containing both buildings and trees".
 These labels support the multi-task training process in the proposed framework.